offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 column_removal_threshold: 0.59
 ```

-The classification and grouping happening allows you to convert the profile into a sequence alignment HMM, where the sequence alignment HMM tells you how "well" a new sequence measures up against the family of sequences in the profile.
+The classification and grouping described above allows you to convert the profile into a sequence alignment HMM, where the sequence alignment HMM tells you how "well" a new sequence measures up against the family of sequences in the profile.
 There are two parts to this:

  1. sequence alignment HMM structure.
  2. sequence alignment HMM probabilities.

-Defining the structure of the sequence alignment HMM is relatively straight forward.
+Defining the structure of the sequence alignment HMM is relatively straightforward.
 The profile itself is treated as a sequence, where each column in the profile is an element.
 However, only a profile's normal columns are allowed in the alignment.
-The reason for this is that a profile's normal columns represent highly stable columns of the alignment (low gap count), and as such matches should only happen against those highly stable columns.
+This is because a profile's normal columns represent highly stable columns of the alignment (low gap count), and as such matches should only happen against those highly stable columns.

 In the example above, the only stable column is column 2.
 Meaning, if you have a new sequence such as [A, C, C, T, T, G], the alignment would only happen against column 2.